-Delaware is one of the few states to have a full numeric license plate numbering system.
+Delaware is among the few states with a full numeric license plate numbering system.
 This means that there are no letters in the serial, only numbers.
 The license number is six digits long, and the series was last introduced on January 1, 2000.

-In Delaware, you can choose between a standard license plate and a specialty license plate.
+You can choose between a standard license plate and a specialty license plate in Delaware.
 Specialty plates cost an additional fee and have a unique design.
-You can also get a vanity license plate, which allows you to choose your own custom license plate number.
+You can also get a vanity license plate, which allows you to choose your custom serial number.

 1) Standard license plates: These are the basic default plates that vehicle owners get unless they choose a specialty plate.